JaimeHernandez13/career_reboot_2025/fundamentals/Python/README.md

-This folder contains notebooks with Python exercises focusing on many topics.
-Each notebook has the same structure having 5 exercises of basic, intermediate and avanced level.
+This folder contains Jupyter notebooks with Python exercises covering a range of topics.
+Each notebook follows the same structure, with five exercises at basic, intermediate and avanced levels.